Winter Maintenance

 Please appreciate that it may take a few days to get to the bins as resources will be very stretched, and unless WSCC offer more supplies it will be a partial refill only.

-The Town Council have no ability to deliver to areas where there are no grit bins.
+The Town Council has no ability to deliver to areas where there are no grit bins.

 The Town Council is not able to provide any additional grit bins, and there is no waiting list.